-This guide provides an overview of the installation and configuration procedures for CXFSTM client-only nodes running SGI[®] CXFS clustered filesystems.
+This guide provide tells you how to install and configure clients for the CXFSTM parallel-access filesystem for high-performance computing environments.
 A CXFS client-only node has a minimal implementation of CXFS services that run a single daemon, the CXFS client daemon (cxfs_client).
 A cluster running multiple operating systems is known as a multiOS cluster.